sjmoody/rpp2205-mvp/_ROADMAP.md

-  [x] Intention page displays a random suggestion from Intention [x] Button on suggestion page label "New suggestion" displays a new random suggestion from Intention [x] Button on suggestion page label "New Intention" returns to list of intentions [ ] App loads data from mongo
+  [x] Intention page displays a random suggestion from Intention [x] Button on suggestion page label "New suggestion" displays a new random suggestion from Intention [x] Button on suggestion page label "New Intention" returns to list of intentions [x] App loads data from mongo
-  [ ] Express routes to react app
+  [x] Express routes to react app
+  [x] Compile suggestions from book
+  [] Add more suggestions to db
+  [] Bootstrap to make everything look nicer

 ------ Likely MVP cutoff ------

-  [] Bootstrap to make everything look nicer
   [] Search button to choose an Intention (if they don't easily fit in page view) [] Search button to find a suggestion and its Intention [] Page for each suggestion /:Intention/:suggestion